 As an author, I need book reviews.
 It provides Social Proof, an indication that my book is worthy of your attention.
 It helps other readers make decisions to take a chance on reading me.

-However, something you may not know is I am penalized by Amazon (and other marketing groups) if I don’t have them.
+However, something you may not know is I am penalized by Amazon (and other marketing groups) if I don’t have reviews.
 For example, without them, some platforms refuse to run my ads.
 Only with reviews and buys will Amazon list my new books as a hot new buy.

 It’s taken a year of HARD work to get there.
 I’ve given away 13,500 copies for FREE of this book.
-This means a substantial loss of potential income if I had sold it, but it got the book promoted which was the main thing I wanted.
+This means a substantial loss of potential income if I had sold it, but it got the book promoted, which was the main thing I wanted.

 I didn’t want to put my book on Kindle Unlimited because KU requires an exclusive to my book.
 I wouldn’t be able to sell it at Barnes and Noble, Kobo, or Apple.
-Since I am not a big Amazon fan, I didn’t want to do this (for other authors though KU seems to work; it’s just not for me).
+Since I am not a big Amazon fan, I didn’t want to do this (for other authors, though, KU seems to work; it’s just not for me).

 As an Indie Author, I will need to giveaway a lot of books to get seen.
-That is just the cost of doing this and I put that into my “promotion” budget.
+That is just the cost of doing this, and I put that into my “promotion” budget.

 How did I get these book reviews?

-These are all great strategies but in the end, Man Plans and God Laughs.
+These are all great strategies, but in the end, Man Plans and God Laughs.

 These last two months, Amazon has removed somewhere between 20-30 reviews from my book listings.
 Yes, that was frustrating.
 Not only to me, but to my readers.
-I do have some fans and they love to support me.
-But now they are getting frustrated also with Amazon’s arbitrary decisions on who they accept as a reviewer.
+I do have some fans, and they love to support me.
+But now they are getting frustrated with Amazon’s arbitrary decisions on who they accept as a reviewer.